ItzSasanW/FastStop/README.md

 1. Download the plugin zip file.
 2. Unzip the file and put it in the `plugins` directory of your PocketMine-MP server.
 3. Restart the server to load the plugin.
+4.
+## Commands

+    /faststop enable: Enables FastStop mode, applying effects to all players and restricting actions.
+    /faststop disable: Disables FastStop mode, removing effects from all players and lifting restrictions.

+##Permissions

+    faststop.command: Allows usage of the /faststop command.

 ## Configuration

 The plugin uses a `settings.yml` file for configuration.
 This file is automatically created with default settings if it does not exist.